-users who build websites using WordPressAfter that, how can you optimize WordPress to make your website load faster?
-Adding caching to your website is one of the most common optimization methods.
-The most commonly used WordPress caching plugin is probably WP Super Cache.
+users who build websites with WordPress, how do you optimize WordPress to make the website load faster?
+Adding caching to the website is one of the most common optimization methods.
+The most commonly used WordPress caching plugin should be WP Super Cache.
 Naibabiji currently uses

 WP Rocket.
 The Breeze caching plugin introduced in this article is a free WordPress caching plugin launched by Cloudways (a WordPress hosting provider).
 Unlike

-Breeze Features Introduction
+Breeze Feature Introduction

-Breeze Caching Effectiveness
+Breeze Caching Effect

 Breeze Plugin Download

-You can directly search for Breeze – WordPress Cache Plugin in your WordPress website's Admin Dashboard to install it, or click the link below to download the plugin installation package and upload it for installation.
+You can directly search for 'Breeze – WordPress Cache Plugin' in your WordPress admin dashboard to install it, or click the link below to download the plugin installation package and upload it for installation.
 If you don't know how, refer to:

 WordPress Plugin Installation Tutorial Download LinkIf you want to further optimize your WordPress website speed, you can also try